FAForever/website/README.md

 If you did changes run `grunt prod`+`PORT=3000 yarn start` again to apply them.

 ## Docker Install Guide
 You will need to setup a default machine in a new terminal window.
 This can be accomplished by doing the following.
+The application is then running in production mode.

-2. Build docker image
+1. Build docker image
 ```sh
 → docker build -t faf-website .
 ```
-3. Run docker image
+2. Run docker image
 ```sh
 → docker run --name faf-website -p 3000:3000 -d faf-website
 ```
-4. Open the app in your browser
+3. Open the app in your browser
 ```sh
 → open http://$(docker-machine ip default):3000/
 ```